daaronr/micro-giving-pub/osborne_rubinstein_notes/chapter1_britt.md

 **Britt questions:**
 - What does 'nonempty' means in this context?
 Is it just a 'fancy' word to describe that the subset of X exist?
 - I am not quit understanding this statement.
-I know you want to ask
+I know you want to ask what do I think this mean so you can tell me if I am correct.
+However, to be honest I am not

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI0NTM2MjUwNywtMTAyNTI3NjEzOCwtNj
+eyJoaXN0b3J5IjpbNDg5MzUxNDI3LC0xMDI1Mjc2MTM4LC02ND
-QyNDM0MTg1LC0xOTY5Njg0MTc5LC0yNjg3Mjk3ODIsLTE4MzU3
+I0MzQxODUsLTE5Njk2ODQxNzksLTI2ODcyOTc4MiwtMTgzNTcz
-MzYyMjMsMTkwMjI1OTIyM119
+NjIyMywxOTAyMjU5MjIzXX0=
 -->